 Trade shows were obviously created as in-person experiences, and in that format work best.
 But they still work virtually.

-According to Forbes, there will be a comeback for trade shows - we've already seen it.
+According to Forbes, trade shows will come back —we've already seen it.
 But they do need to be approached differently, and having the right strategy in place will help you thrive in the virtual world.

 Why Host a Virtual Event?